mlgill/mfoutparser/INSTALL.md

 ## Using pip

-Alternatively, mfoutparser can be installed using the `pip` like this:
+Alternatively, mfoutparser can be installed using the `pip` package manager like this:

 ```
 pip install mfoutparser